dflib/dflib/README.md

 # YADF

 YADF ("Yet Another DataFrame") is a simple Java implementation of a common DataFrame data structure.
+With YADF you get essentially the same tools you may be used to having with SQL (such as queries and joins), only you can use them in-memory and over dynamically defined data structures.

 ## What is DataFrame

 DataFrame is a 2-dimensional table containing some data (numbers, Strings, Objects).
 You can think of it as a programming analog of a table in a spreadsheet.
-DataFrame is a data structure ubiquitous in data analysis and transformation in Python ([pandas](https://pandas.pydata.org/)), R, [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.
+DataFrame is a data structure ubiquitous in data transformation and analysis in Python ([pandas](https://pandas.pydata.org/)), R, [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.
 But somehow there is no common lightweight DataFrame implementation for Java that can be executed in memory without special infrastructure.

-YADF project goal is to feel this gap.
-Its use cases cover data sets that can either fully fit in memory, or can be cleanly split into batches before processing.
+YADF project's goal is to feel this gap. _Its use cases cover manipulating data sets that can either fully fit in the program memory, or can be cleanly split into batches before processing._

-YADF can do data filtering and alteration on both table dimensions, it supports grouping, joins and other forms of recombination of multiple DataFrames, and can be extended with any number of custom data operations.
+YADF can do filtering and data alteration in both table dimensions, it supports grouping, joins and other forms of recombination of multiple DataFrames, and can be extended with any number of custom data operations.

+YADF is easy to convert to and from other tabular formats, such as RDBMS tables, CSV.
+It can also be mapped to hierarchical formats like JSON and XML.

 ## Usage Examples